dlwalter/dlwalter.github.io/_posts/2022-09-17-gstreamer-plugin-with-opencv.markdown

 So the sequence looked something like this:
 1. Setup a basic GStreamer pipeline using a GLib mainloop to generate a test video of a ball bouncing around and send it over UDP to my host computer.
 2. Setup a GStreamer plugin called `myfilter` and add it to my pipeline in `main.cpp`.
 To start it wouldn't do anything, just pass the buffers from the sink pad to the src pad.
-3. Add the OpenCV libraries to my plugin.
+3. Add the OpenCV libraries to the plugin.
 This involves changing the Gstreamer boilerplate `meson.build` to compile with `c++` instead of `c`.
 4. In the plugin get the video frame out of the `GstBuffer` format and into `cv::Mat` so OpenCV can use it.
 Then I'll have to extract the data from the `cv::Mat` and put it back into the `GstBuffer` so it can run through the remaining downstream GStreamer pipeline.